aptech/gauss-plot-library/docs/time_series_annotated.md

-# GAUSS Time Series Annotated Plot
+# GAUSS time series annotated plot

 ## Description
 This file will generate a time series plot of hypothetical unemployment rate and median worker weekly earnings.
 The data is directly input into a GAUSS matrix in the program file.
 A number of plot  :ture to customize graph features including